hashicorp/nomad-openapi/clients/java/v1/docs/NodesApi.md

     String xNomadToken = "xNomadToken_example"; // String | A Nomad ACL token.
     Integer perPage = 56; // Integer | Maximum number of results to return.
     String nextToken = "nextToken_example"; // String | Indicates where to start paging for queries that support pagination.
-    String resources = "resources_example"; // String | Whether or not to include the NodeResources and ReservedResources fields in the response. try {
+    Boolean resources = true; // Boolean | Whether or not to include the NodeResources and ReservedResources fields in the response. try {
       List<NodeListStub> result = apiInstance.getNodes(region, namespace, index, wait, stale, prefix, xNomadToken, perPage, nextToken, resources);
       System.out.println(result);